 The exact cause of lung cancer is unknown.
-However, it is evident that these risk factors increase the chance of developing lung cancer.
+However, these risk factors increase the chance of developing lung cancer.

-Chronic smokers, people aged above 55 years, and people who have a high risk of lung cancer must undergo yearly screening.
-Some lung cancers can be identified by screening, but majority of them are only found when they start causing problems.
+Chronic smokers, people aged above 55 years, and people who have a high risk of lung carcinoma must undergo yearly screening.
+Some lung cancers can be identified by screening, but the majority of them are only found when they start causing problems.

 Following are the diagnostic tests that may be recommended to check for the presence of cancer or to rule out other conditions.

 Medical history and physical examination: Details related to possible risk factors and symptoms are obtained.
-Physical examination is performed and involves identification of possible signs for the presence of other health problems.
+Physical examination is performed and involves the identification of possible signs of the presence of other health problems.

-When lung cancer is suspected, more detailed tests are recommended and may include:
+When lung carcinoma is suspected, more detailed tests are recommended and may include:

 The cells obtained are sent for laboratory analysis that can provide information about the type of lung cancer.
-Extensive analysis also helps to determine specific characteristics of the cancer cells, thereby helping in the treatment plan.
+The extensive analysis also helps to determine specific characteristics of the cancer cells, thereby helping in the treatment plan.

 Imaging tests are done to identify the presence of cancer and to check for the extent of cancer spread to other parts of the body (cancer staging).